Pradeep-ADAS/Regulation-Generator/README.md

 - Preserve regulatory structure by distinguishing MAIN and ANNEX sections
 - Maintain clause-level traceability for requirements referencing
 - Classify requirements into functional categories for systems engineering use
-- Structure outputs for integration into requirements management workflows

 ---